In other research, a stitch in time saves only six or seven.

 Said graduate student Jack Parsons, "Our preliminary results find that only about six or seven stitches are saved with one stitch in time, but we have hundreds of stitches yet to complete."

-"Now there's a dull boy for you," observed Dr. Cullen.
+"Now there's a dull boy for you," said Dr. Cullen.